Finding confidence, joy, and the courage to speak out after six years in college, Tamiah Coffee bears it all: herself, exactly the way she is.

 Tamiah, or “Coffee” as she prefers to be known, started college at KU in 2016.

 Some of these places included the Scholarship Halls on campus, where Coffee shared a room with three black women, the only other women of color in the entire 50+ student hall.
 Their room was also in a secluded part of the building, separated from everyone else.
-“It’s crazy, and it’s really sad.”
+“It’s crazy, and it’s really sad,” Coffee says, a little lost in thought.

 After three years of initial challenges, Coffee took a year off from school in 2019.
-After returning, she made Murphy Hall, the building where Theatre and Music classes happen, her home on campus.
+Fortunately, after returning, she made Murphy Hall (the building where Theatre and Music classes happen) her home on campus.
 Unfortunately, the year she came back was 2020, and the pandemic halted that on-campus experience.
-After the pandemic though?
-Coffee flourished.

 “Being here [Murphy Hall] the last two years has made me feel very safe and at home, and feel like all that shit was worth it,” she said.
 “I’ve learned how to persevere here.”

 Perseverance isn’t the only skill that Coffee holds dear.
-She is grateful for the skills she’s learned in her Film and Media studies because they give her the tools she needs to speak out.
+She is grateful for the skills she’s learned in her Film and Media studies because of all the lessons they’ve taught her, personally, professionally, and some she’s applying to her artistic voice.
+Confidence, calm in moments of panic, open-mindedness, community, collaboration, perspective, honesty, personal growth, passion: These are the tools she needs to speak out.
 And that’s exactly what she plans on doing.

-Coffee plans to start her own podcast after a podcast she did at KU about being a woman of color on a predominantly white campus was super successful.
+On campus, she produced a podcast in which she speaks about her experiences of being a woman of color on a predominantly white campus.

 “I’m not gonna keep holding your guns and shoot who you don’t like.
 What am I going to get?
-You gon keep oppressing my people?
+You ‘gon keep oppressing my people?
 That don’t seem fair!”
+She says.

 “At the end of the day, I fuck with me.
 And I fuck with me in all the versions of myself, whether I’m fat as hell, skinny as fuck, depressed, happy, drunk- I don’t give a fuck,” she said.
 “It’s just giving a fuck about yourself and coming to terms with who you are.
-Knowing you don’t have to be, like a 10, literally every day cuz that’s unbelievable and unattainable and even Lizzo don’t do that shit.
+Knowing you don’t have to be, like a 10, literally every day- cuz that’s unbelievable, and unattainable, and even Lizzo don’t do that shit.
 So like, if Lizzo don’t do it then why I gotta do it?”
+She said, laughing.

 “KU taught me that greatness lies in some weird ass fucking places,” she said.
 “I know who I am and I’m true to myself- I love myself so much.”